 - Most successful professionals have conducted informational interviews when they were starting out, and many will be willing to do the same for you.

-- The worst case scenario is that your contact is too busy to meet with you, or never responds to you.
+- The worst-case scenario is that your contact is too busy to meet with you or does not respond to your inquiry.